Froy-LAN/PythonScripts/README.md

 passive_recon: scrapes information about a domain's potential subdomains by using BeautifulSoup and the requests module

-socket_encrypt: established a connection and send a short message encrypted using Fernet
+socket_encrypt: establishes a connection and send a short message encrypted using Fernet